 To uphold this duty, regular inspections should be carried out, and repairs should be made within an adequate timeframe.
 If a local council fails to uphold their duty of care, and you suffer an injury as a result, then you may be able to make a claim for personal injury compensation.

-To learn more about eligibility for pavement accident claims, contact our team of friendly advisors today.
+To learn more about eligibility for accident in the street claims for tripping on pavement, contact our team of friendly advisors today.
 They can evaluate your case for free, and if your claim is valid, they may connect you with a solicitor from our panel.

 There are many ways that pavement accidents can happen.
 However, as we’ve already mentioned, your accident must be caused by a breach of the council’s duty of care if you want to make a pavement accident claim.